wh1pch81n/DerrickWebsiteSSG/readme.txt

 [Slide creation]

-If comments text field is selected and "tab" is pressed:
+If the "comments" text field is selected and "tab" is pressed:
 	1) New slide will be created
 	2) New slide will become currently selected slide
 	3) Copies previous slide's "code" text field